 Repair: Bad Catalytic Converter

 When your check engine light comes on, your exhaust smells odd or your vehicle fails an emissions test, chances are good you’ve got a bad catalytic converter.
 Catalytic converters — aka cats — are environmentally friendly devices that filter exhaust and convert harmful gases into less harmful gases, like carbon dioxide.
-Replacing expensive cats, which contain precious metals like gold and palladium, can cost between $1,700 and $1,900.
+Replacing expensive cats, which contain precious metals like gold and palladium, can cost between $1,172 and $1,418 on average, according to RepairPal.

 Alternative: Take Steps to Make It Last

 Like so many systems that are designed to last the life of the car, prevention is the best medicine for catalytic converters.
 Go slow over speed bumps, make sure not to drive over curbs out of parking lots and otherwise avoid bumping the underside of your vehicle.
-Also, don’t drive through deep puddles or piled snow.
+Don’t drive through deep puddles or piled snow, either.
 It’s also critical to use the right fuel — using cheaper gas than your car requires can easily clog your cat.
 Finally, don’t ever bump-start or tow-start your car, which injects unburned fuel into the cat.

 Repair: Bad Alternator

 One of the hardest-working parts in your car — your alternator — is a built-in charger tasked with both charging the battery and supplying power to the car’s electrical system as the engine is running.
-When yours goes kaput, you can expect to spend anywhere from the low-$300s to the low-$800s to replace it.
+When yours goes kaput,you can expect to spend anywhere from $539 to $721 total on average to replace it, according to RepairPal.

 Unlike catalytic converters — which by law must be replaced with new, like-for-like parts in many cases — alternators don’t have to be new.
 Opting for a refurbished or remanufactured alternator can save you a bundle of money over buying the part new.
-Even better, a well-built refurbished alternator won’t suffer a decline in performance, and the warranty is often the same as a new version of the same part.
+Even better, a well-built, refurbished alternator won’t suffer a decline in performance, and the warranty is often the same as a new version of the same part.
+You can pick up a remanufactured alternator for around $400, more than $100 less than a new one.

 Repair: Spent Fuel Injectors

 Cars became far more efficient when modern fuel-injection systems replaced the clunky carburetors of old.
 Fuel injectors are spray nozzles that can easily become clogged and require cleaning or replacing.
 There are repair kits designed for DIY types of people to clean these delicate, critical parts themselves, but that’s rarely a good idea.
-Replacing them can cost between $600 and $1,700.
+Replacing them can cost between $1,009 and $1,416 on average according to RepairPal.

 Alternative: Change Spark Plugs